vegarsti/vegarsti/README.md

-I'm a software engineer at [Dune](https://dune.com/careers), where I work on streaming ETL jobs for big datasets, and the automation and management of these.
+I'm a software engineer at [Dune](https://dune.com/careers).
-I write a lot of SQL, Kotlin, and Go.
+These days, I write a lot of Rust and Go.